kickstarter/telekinesis/README.md

 Telekinesis runs on JRuby 1.7.x or later, with at least Java 6.
-There's some limited support for other Rubies, but many of the goodies involve wrapping AWS Java libraries.
+There's some limited support for other Rubies, but many of the goodies involve wrapping the AWS Java libraries.

-If you want to build from source, you need to have Apache Maven installed.
+If you want to build from source, you will need to have Apache Maven installed.

 ## Installing